evcaho/attendee-notes/https/github.com/evcaho/evcaho.md

 - focus on the engineer and their space (take off writing hat)
 - momentum matters.
 Start small, iterate often
 - authority and influence don't derive from your resume but from action and impact

+Authority and influence are ours for the taking if we focus on the user.